crycode-de/ioBroker.discord/docs/en/README.md

 If your ioBroker is configured to use a comma in float numbers, you may provide the number with a comma or dot as float separator.
 Otherwise only a dot is allowed.
 If `min` and `max` values are defined in the state object, they are also checked.

+### Get an overview about states configured for slash commands

+To get an overview about all states where slash commands are enabled, you can simply click the button _Log state objects configured for commands_ in the adapter instance configuration and see the log output.